zuhayrali/komodo-mqtt/README.md

 - `networkIn`: Network ingress (MB)
 - `networkOut`: Network egress (MB)

-For a server named `ooga` or `ooga booga`,you would have acccess to:
+For a server named `ooga` you would have access to:
 - `ooga_cpu`
 - `ooga_ram`
 - `ooga_net_in`
 - `ooga_net_out`

+If your server name is separated by spaces, ex: `ooga booga`, then the MQTT sensor base name will be `ooga`.